Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 Taking medication or insulin as needed to manage blood sugar levels.

-Additionally, health insurance plans like Prudential's PRUMy Diabetes Care can help by offering coverage for diabetes-related expenses and, thus, support for managing the condition.
-However, it’s important to consider that pre-existing conditions may not be covered, or would be subject to exclusions or higher premiums.
+Additionally, health insurance plans like Prudential's PRUMy Diabetes Care is designed specifically to help those with diabetes.
+With PRUWith You Plus as its basic plan, it also offers both medical and critical illness coverage.
+However, it’s important to consider that pre-existing conditions may not be covered or would be subject to exclusions or higher premiums..

 How to prevent diabetes?